GATB/MindTheGap/README.md

     `MindTheGap fill` generates the following output files:
     * a sequence file (`.insertions.fasta`) in fasta format.
 It contains the inserted sequences that were successfully assembled.
 The location of each insertion on the reference genome can be found in its fasta header, together with the insertion length and quality score.
-    * an insertion variant file (`.insertions.vcf`) in vcf format.
+    * an insertion variant file (`.insertions.vcf`) in vcf format [not yet implemented, coming soon...].
 This file resumes insertion position information already contained in the fasta file, but in a vcf format.
 It is not self-sufficient, inserted sequences if larger than XX bp are not written in the vcf but are referred to their fasta id in the fasta file.
+    * a log file (`.info.txt`), a tabular file with some information about the filling process for each breakpoint.

     Warning: the output in vcf of insertion variants is not yet implemented, coming soon...